LeanneNortje/DirectMultimodalFew-ShotLearning/README.md

 ## Overview

 This repository includes the code used to implement the experiments in the paper: DIRECT MULTIMODAL FEW-SHOT LEARNING OF SPEECH AND IMAGES.
-Direct multimodal few-shot learning approaches are compared to an indirect multimodal few-shot learning approache using transfer learning.
-These two approaches are used to learn features used in a multimodal few-shot speech-image matching task.
+Direct multimodal few-shot learning approaches are compared to an indirect multimodal few-shot learning approach using transfer learning.
+These approaches are used to learn features used in a multimodal few-shot speech-image matching task.

 ## Disclaimer